Siddha: Hinduism

-Kashmir Shaivism

-In the Hindu philosophy (of Kashmir Shaivism), siddha refers to a siddha guru who can by way of shaktipat initiate disciples into yoga.
-A siddha, in Tamil siddhar or chitthar (see cit), means "one who is accomplished" and refers to perfected masters who, according to Hindu belief, have transcended the ahamkara (ego or I-maker), have subdued their minds to be subservient to their Awareness, and have transformed their bodies (composed mainly of dense Rajotama gunas) into a different kind of body dominated by sattva.
-This is usually accomplished only by persistent meditation.

 Siddhashrama

 In Hindu theology, Siddhashrama is a secret land deep in the Himalayas, where great yogis, sadhus and sages who are siddhas live.
 The concept is similar to Tibetan mystical land of Shambhala.

 Siddhashrama is referred in many Indian epics and Puranas including Ramayana and Mahabharata.
 In Valmiki's Ramayana it is said that Viswamitra had his hermitage in Siddhashrama, the erstwhile hermitage of Vishnu, when he appeared as the Vamana avatar.
 He takes Rama and Lakshmana to Siddhashrama to exterminate the rakshasas who are disturbing his religious sacrifices (i.28.1-20).

-Siddha sampradaya
+Nath sampradaya

 Whenever siddha is mentioned, the 84 siddhas and 9 nathas are remembered, and it is this tradition of siddha which is known as the Nath tradition.
 Siddha is a term used for both mahasiddhas and Naths So a siddha may mean a siddha, a mahasiddha or a nath.
 The three words are used interchangeably.

-The eighty-four siddhas in the Varna(na)ratnakara
+In the Varna(na)ratnakara

-A list of eighty-four siddhas is found in a manuscript (manuscript no 48/34 of the Asiatic Society of Bengal) dated Lakshmana Samvat 388 (1506) of a medieval Maithili work, the Varna(na)ratnākara written by Jyotirishwar Thakur, the court poet of King Harisimhadeva of Mithila (reigned 1300–1321).
+A list of eighty-four siddhas is found in a manuscript (manuscript no 48/34 of the Asiatic Society of Bengal) dated Lakshmana Samvat 388 (1506) of a medieval Maithili work, the Varna Ratnakara (devnagari: वर्ण-रत्नाकर) written by Jyotirishwar Thakur, the court poet of King Harisimhadeva of Mithila (reigned 1300–1321).
 An interesting feature of this list is that the names of the most revered naths are incorporated in this list along with Buddhist siddhācāryas.
 The names of the siddhas found in this list are: